- 1 tube (16-1/2 ounces) refrigerated peanut butter cookie dough

 - Meanwhile, in a small saucepan, combine chocolate chips, peanut butter and butter.
 Cook and stir until chocolate is melted and mixture is smooth.
 Remove from heat; stir in cereal and peanuts.
-Drop by spoonfuls over top; gently spread over marshmallows.
+Drop by spoonfuls over marshmallows; gently spread over the top.
 Cool and cut into bars.
 Yield: 3 dozen.

 Sort By :

 "I changed it slightly and used homemade peanut butter cookie dough but other than that I kept it the same.
 I followed the tip for letting the marshmallows set more and really liked how they turned out so I'd recommend t3ddymac's tip too!
 Really easy recipe, would be fun to make with kids too and I don't know about calling them s'mores.. they were s'gones in my house!"

 "Great dessert.
 Made it for a BBQ and it went in NO TIME!I refer to them as Crispy Peanut Butter S'mores!The only thing I would do differently, is allow the marshmallows to cool longer than 5 minutes (more like 15) so they can set and you are not swirling the chocolate into the marshmallow.Also, getting the chocolate NICE AND HOT (not burnt) helps increase its "spreadability"."